PACKING FOR CAMP

 LOST & FOUND

 Lost and found is collected daily and stored in bins outside the Ulam (main hall).
 Campers are encouraged to claim their lost and found throughout the summer and especially at the end of camp.
-Unclaimed items will not be returned to Toronto at the end of camp.
+Unclaimed items will not return to Toronto at the end of camp.